 If you slipped on a wet floor at work and suffered an injury as a result, you might be wondering if you are able to make a claim for compensation.
 In order to make a personal injury claim, there are certain criteria that your case has to be able to meet.

 First, you need to establish that you were owed a duty of care.
 Your employer owes you a duty of care while working under the Health and Safety at Work etc. Act 1974 (HASAWA), which states that they must take all reasonably practicable steps to keep you safe.

-Then, you need to be able to prove that your employer breached their duty of care and that this breach caused your injuries.
+Then, you need to be able to prove that the duty of care owed to you was breached, and that this resulted in your injuries.
 For example, if you slipped at work because your employer failed to provide non-slip footwear, you could potentially make a claim.

 Our advisors can help you identify whether or not you are eligible for compensation if you slipped on the floor and were injured at work.
 Contact our team today to learn more.

 If you’ve slipped on a wet floor and been injured due to your employer’s negligence, then you could be owed compensation.
 It’s important to know about the time limits involved when making a claim.

 From the date of the injury, the Limitation Act 1980 states you generally have 3 years to begin your claim.